VladPrytula/funcan_rl/Week_1/final/day_1/Day_1_exercises_FINAL_revised_all.md

 3. **Measurability under operations** (Exercise 3) guarantees that:
    - Arithmetic combinations of measurable functions (like Bellman updates) remain measurable
-   - Neural network policies and value functions (even with ReLU discontinuities) are well-defined probabilistic objects
+   - Neural network policies and value functions (continuous, but non-differentiable at measure-zero sets) are well-defined probabilistic objects
    - Expectations like $\mathbb{E}[V_\theta(S)]$ are mathematically meaningful

 These techniques recur throughout measure-theoretic RL.
 Mastering them now provides the foundation for rigorous convergence analysis in later weeks.